jjjutla/Auto-BTC/README.md

 # Features:
 - **Intuitive Prompt System:** Users simply provide a general or high-level prompt about 'stacks', and Auto-BTC, with the help of a finely tuned model and task creation mechanism, generates a clear and prioritized list of tasks to address, eliminating the need for manual coding or problem-solving and making it easier than ever to non-board technical and non-technical users to web3.

-- **Enhanced Memory:** Utilizing two vector databases (via Pinecone), we store the entire conversation thread.
+- **Enhanced Memory:** Utilizing two vector databases (via Pinecone), we store the entire conversation thread and the task prioritization queue.
 This addresses the common issue with most large language models where details can be forgotten over extended interactions.

-- **Specialized GPT-3.5 Execution Model:** Tuned specifically for SP900 smart contracts, this model is equipped to:
+- **Fine-Tuned GPT-3.5 Execution Model:** Trained on SP900 smart contract examples, this model is equipped to:
-  - Craft smart contracts based on a given prompt.
+  - Develop smart contracts based on a given prompt.
-  - Break down and explain smart contract functionalities.
+  - Decompose and explain smart contract functionalities.
-  - Develop tests tailored for smart contracts.
+  - Develop tests for smart contracts.
-  - Convert and translate between Rust and Solidity smart contracts.
+  - Convert and translate between Rust/Solidity smart contracts to Clarity.
-  - Diagnose and rectify issues in smart contracts.
+  - Debug and fix issues in smart contracts.
   - Enhance and optimize smart contract performance.

-  - Facilitate easy on-chain deployment and interactions with the aid of Stacks JS.
+- **One Click Deployment to Stacks:** Using StacksJS in the Web UI the user can connect their wallet and deploy the contract with a click of a button.

-- **GPT-3.5 Task Creation Model:** Fine-tuned using the Clarinet documentation, this model possesses a deep understanding of testing and deployment procedures.
+- **GPT-3.5 Task Creation Model:** Fine-tuned on the Clarinent documentation used for autonomous testing of the contracts

 - **GPT-4 API Integration:** Used to abstract information and produce comprehensive task lists efficiently.